Frequently Asked Questions

 When are classes held?

-Traditional Format in West Los Angeles meet once a week on Thursday and on occasional Friday evenings and Saturdays.
+Traditional Format classes in West Los Angeles meet once a week on Thursday and on occasional Friday evenings and Saturdays.

 Our Global Access Program classes are online with face-to-face meetings for two weekends per term in West Los Angeles or Irvine.
 For more specific details, contact the Admissions and Recruitment Team at firstname.lastname@example.org.